AnsdoShip/PixelArtEditor/README.md

 A simple bitmap-editor for pixel art.

 ## NOTICE
-The new version is under active development and will support Windows, GNU/Linux and macOS platforms (Desktop version using JavaFX)
+The new version is under active development and will also support all platforms which can run J2SE (Desktop version using AWT)

 ## Functions
 -Supports transparency channel.